vilmacanfjorden/rnaseq/README.md

 ## How to run
 ___
-- Clone this repository
+* Clone this repository
-- Download singularity image
+* Download singularity image
+  - The singularity image contains STAR, samtools and HTSeq, the only thing you need to fix is an environment that contains `pandas`

 ### Run
 ___